How to Upholster a Chair Using PU Foam Sheets

 You’re also going to need some new fabric (most chairs require approximately 4.5 meters).
 Sure the old stuff looks ok, but it could be so much better.
 Remember to pick a fabric that not only looks good but is also hard wearing.

 Other items will include a staple gun, scissors, and straight pins.

 Ready?
 Got everything you need?
 Then let’s begin.

 Start off by taking your seam ripper.
 Can you guess what’s coming?
 That’s right, locate your cushions seams and use this tool to rip the threads.
 Once completed, remove the old fabric.

 Once removed, locate your PU foam sheets.
 Assuming that they’re readily cut to size, place the sheets over the chairs existing foam.
-This will help provide superior comfort, a uniformed finish and additional protection.
+This will help provide superior comfort, a uniformed finish, and additional protection.

 When adding your fabric of choice, a pro tip is to not entirely staple one side before the opposing side.
 Instead, make sure the fabric is taut, place a staple in one area and then repeat on the opposite side.
-This will help to create a neater finish, whilst actively working to avoid potential accidents.
+This will help to create a neater finish, whilst helping to avoid potential accidents.

-For the back of your chair, ensure the fabric you use is lined up appropriately.
-You don’t want mismatching patterns.
-Use straight pins, to secure the fabric along the back edge of the chair.
+For the back of your chair, ensure the fabric you use is lined up appropriately; you don’t want mismatching patterns.
+Use straight pins to secure the fabric along the back edge of the chair.
 Once neat and secure, you’re finished!
 Well done.

 Now you know what to do, why not try another chair?
 Perhaps one that provides more of a challenge?

 Many people make successful side businesses from upholstering old furniture, perhaps you could as well?
-Whatever you decide to do, GB Foam has all the foam you’ll need to make your project a reality.
+Whatever you decide to do, GB Foam has all the PU foam you’ll need to make your project a reality.